nmaguiar/openaf-docs/docs/reference/ow_obj.md

 ````
 ### ow.obj.filter

-__ow.obj.filter(anArray, aMap) : Object__
+__ow.obj.filter(anObject, aMap) : Object__

 ````
-Given anArray will use $from with the options on aMap basically making all $from options map parameters.
+Given anObject (either a map or array) will use $from with the options on aMap basically making all $from options map parameters.
+If a "path" string is included it will fallback to $path.
 Example:
 \  filter:
+  #fromKey: arr
   where:
   - cond: equals
     args: